score-p/scorep_plugin_x86_energy/README.md

 * `GIT_UPDATE_SUBMODULES` (default on)

-    Update git submdules also if they are not empty
+    Update git submodules also if they are not empty

 * `X86Energy_STATIC` (default on)